2018: A year of weather extremes

 There was a sharp blast of a proper snowy winter in March, although sadly it turned out to be all too short.
 In the middle of it I drove into a very foggy Yorkshire Wolds for an atmospheric day out.
 Ok, navigating the numerous valleys wasn’t the easiest but I did manage to get quite a few photos, like this one.
 Definitely one of my favourite photos from the year and a good example of ‘less is more’.

 Sunset from Long Crags on Great Whernside

-The sunset view from the summit of Great Whernside, the peak separating the head of Nidderdale from Wharfedale, had been on my bucket list for a while.
+The sunset view from the summit of Great Whernside, the peak separating the head of Nidderdale from Wharfedale in the Yorkshire Dales, had been on my bucket list for a while.
 Being there on a decent evening relied on a decent forecast and a big slice of luck.
 On seeing the former I kept my finders crossed and drove to Kettlewell in the Dales.

 On the way up the view back into Wharfedale from Top Mere Road promised much.
 And on reaching the summit in good time I was lucky enough to be witness to a great sunset.
 This was one of my the many photos I took that evening.
 I love it when a plan comes together!